anonymous11175250-a11y/anonymized/README.md

 We use the `relative_direction` subset under the Person Perspective category.
 Place the files under `data/viewspatial_bench/`.

+Note that these benchmarks contain multiple files (e.g., images, annotations).
+Please download all associated files for each benchmark.

 After downloading, organize the files as follows:

 ```